 Finding Super Tuscans can be challenging because they do not belong to a unique, distinguishable appellation.
 However, some indicators help you find them:

-• First, make sure you are looking for wines from Tuscany.
-Bottles from other regions don’t qualify as Super Tuscans.
+- First, make sure you are looking for wines from Tuscany.
+Bottles from other regions do not qualify as Super Tuscans.

 Why Are Super Tuscans So Expensive?